 These facts and statistics are updated often.
-Check back here for new categories and you’re welcome contact us with questions or contributions.
-Contact us at CICM@wustl.edu
+Contact us with questions or contributions at email@example.com

 “Child abuse and neglect is a widespread and complex problem, linked to a number of negative downstream outcomes and incurring substantial costs across individual, family and societal levels,” – Dr. Melissa Jonson-Reid